Online age gates were never really about security. They were a quick legal cover, while minors bypassed them in seconds.

 - Birthdate Verification: Age gating usually means users have to enter their birthdate to confirm their age.
 This method is widely used on websites selling age-restricted products like alcohol or tobacco.

-- Checkbox Confirmation: Some websites utilize a checkbox confirmation system where users need to confirm that they are of a certain age or older to access particular content.
+- Checkbox Confirmation: Some websites utilize a checkbox confirmation system where users need to confirm that they are of a certain age or older to access content.

 Ultimately, age gating is less secure, as users can easily bypass it by lying about their age.
 This ineffectiveness is a primary reason why many states have established age restriction laws for pornography websites.